mlcivilengineer/anki-desktop-docker/README.md

 ## Docker Compose Setup

-Create a `docker-compose.yml` in the root of the repo:
+Use the `docker-compose.yml` in the root of the repo:
 ```yaml
 services:
   anki-desktop: